Jamster3000/Quorum/CONTRIBUTE.md

 ## Submitting Changes

 Contributions are submitted via **GitHub pull requests**.
-There is no requirement to open an issue first.
+There is no requirement to open an issue first before a pull request is made.

 1. Fork the repository and create a branch from `main`.
 2. Make your changes.